-Master baker Paul Hollywood is best known for his role as the hard-to-impress judge alongside Marry Berry on The Great British Bake Off.
+Master baker Paul Hollywood is best known for his role as the hard-to-impress judge beside Marry Berry; on The Great British Bake Off.
 He moved to Channel 4’s version of Bake Off, joining Prue Leith on the judging panel.

-Originally trained in sculpture, Paul turned to bread making and pastry in grand hotels before displaying a talent for television.
+Originally trained in sculpture, Paul Hollywood turned to bread making and pastry in grand hotels; before displaying a talent for TV.
 As well as closely inspecting contestants’ soggy bottoms, he has also shown off his own pies and puddings.
-After dinner Paul admits how he and ‘Bezza’ pine for a post-show take-away.
+After dinner Paul admits how he and ‘Bezza’ pine for a post show take-away.

-Paul originally trained as a sculptor, but was drawn to the family baking business at 17.
+Although Paul trained as a sculptor, he was drawn to the family baking business at 17.
 After serving his apprenticeship he joined The Chester Grosvenor Hotel as Head Baker before moving to The Dorchester and started to build a reputation as one of the UK’s best artisan bakers.

-After a period working at hotels outside the UK he returned and became a regular on cookery and food programmes including Richard and Judy, This Morning and Ready Steady Cook where he specialised in traditional bread baking.
-He also became a host on UKTV’s Great Food Live, frequently wrote for The Observer and BBC Good Food, and authored a book, 100 Great Breads.
+After a period working at hotels outside the UK he returned.
+Becoming a regular on cookery and food shows including: Richard and Judy, This Morning and Ready Steady Cook; where he specialised in traditional bread baking.
+He also became a host on UKTV’s Great Food Live; frequently wrote for The Observer and BBC Good Food; and authored a book, 100 Great Breads.

 However, it was Great British Bake-Off that has made Paul a star.
 The surprise hit show tapped in to the nation’s enthusiasm for home baking as well TV talent contests.
 Paul’s uncompromising judgements and obvious passion for baking has made him a popular TV personality.